 - Egg omelet – 10.57 grams of protein

-Notice how much higher the protein content is in the dried eggs than the other options provided.
+Notice how much higher the protein content is in the dried eggs than the other egg options provided.
 That’s because dried eggs do not contain any water.
 Realistically, no one will eat straight egg powder.
 So if you add water to rehydrate your eggs, that protein number is going to change dramatically if you stick to eating 100 grams of hydrated eggs.

 Additionally, the egg’s parts are nutritionally different from the egg as a whole.
-100 grams of raw, fresh egg white contains 10.0 grams of protein whereas 100 grams of raw, fresh egg yolk has 15.86 grams.
+100 grams of raw, fresh egg white contains 10.0 grams of protein whereas 100 grams of raw, fresh egg yolk has 15.86 grams of protein.

-To get a better idea of what specific egg recipes look like from a nutritional standpoint, check out the USDA’s Food Composition Database.
+To get a better idea of what specific egg recipes look like from a nutritional and protein content standpoint, check out the USDA’s Food Composition Database.

 The point is that it’s hard to give a straight answer regarding how much protein is in an egg.
-It depends on how you prepare, how much you’re preparing, the size of the egg, and the parts of the egg you’re using.
+It depends on how you prepare your eggs, how many eggs you’re preparing, the size of the egg, and the parts of the egg you’re using.
 All of this will have an impact on how much protein your egg dish will have.

 Are Eggs Healthy